Can Humans Really Regrow Limbs? The Breakthroughs Bringing Sci-Fi Closer to Science

 NeoRhythm Wearable PEMF Device (not an affiliate link)

-It’s not magic.
-It’s biology with better instructions.
+It’s not magic even though it seems like it, it’s just biology with better instructions.